Badou Jack: Mayweather Promotions

-WBC super middleweight champion

 Jack vs. Dirrell

 On 17 February 2015 it was announced that Jack would be challenging undefeated Anthony Dirrell (27–0–1, 22 KOs) for his WBC super middleweight championship.
 As a voluntary defence, Jack was given little chance, most thinking that he would be knocked out.
 Prior to the fight, Dirrell spoke to PBC about Jack being his next opponent, "[Jack is] nothing spectacular.
 He’s just a fighter.
 I’m going to go in there and stick to my game plan, not rush anything and take it however it comes."
 The fight took place on 24 April at the UIC Pavilion in Chicago, Illinois.
 Jack upset the boxing world by defeating Dirrell via majority decision 116–112, 115–113, and 114–114, taking more and more control of the fight as it went on and exposing the champions inability to fight on the inside.
 After the fight, Jack said, "I was in great shape and I believed in myself.
 All that talk don't matter.
 I knew they couldn't rob me.
 I thought I clearly won.
 It was a tough start to my career, but now, I'm a world champ."

 Jack vs. Groves

-On 17 June 2015 it was announced that Jack would make his first defence against mandatory challenger George Groves (21–2, 16 KOs) on 22 August in Las Vegas.
+On 17 June 2015, it was announced that Jack would make his first defence against mandatory challenger George Groves (21–2, 16 KOs) on 22 August in Las Vegas.
 A venue hadn't been confirmed.
 This fight was Groves' third world title challenge, having lost back to back challenges against then world champion Carl Froch in 2013 and 2014 respectively.
 On 21 July, the fight was pushed back to instead take place on the undercard of Floyd Mayweather Jr. vs. Andre Berto on 12 September at the MGM Grand Garden Arena.
 There was no injuries as Showtime gave no reason as to why the fight was postponed.
 Jack was once again the underdog.
 Jack upset the odds again, defeating Groves.
 He dropped Groves in the first round and remained in control of the fight as it went on, making effective use of his body punches especially.
 He was victorious via split decision 115–112, 116–111, and 113–114.
 Groves felt as though he did enough to win and said, "Losing a world title fight is the worst feeling in the world."
 In October 2016, Jack admitted that Groves was the toughest opponent he had faced in his career so far.